evalapplydotorg/tblm-private/content/posts/2020-07-27-a-woolly-mammoth-on-the-shore-by-aswin-vijayan.md

 ---
-title: A Woolly Mammoth on the Shore – by Aswin Vijayan
+title: 'A Woolly Mammoth on the Shore'
 author: "Aswin Vijayan"
 type: post
 date: 2020-07-27T02:56:50+00:00